AyeshaAbid892/js-fundamentals-assignment/README.md

 └────────────────────────────────────────────┘
 ```

-Before V8 (pre-2008), JavaScript was *interpreted* line-by-line — slow and unusable for complex apps.
+>Before V8 (pre-2008), JavaScript was *interpreted* line-by-line — slow and unusable for complex apps.
 V8 changed everything by introducing **JIT compilation**.

 ---

-### ② JIT (Just-In-Time) Compilation
+## ② JIT (Just-In-Time) Compilation

-JavaScript is not compiled ahead of time like C++ or Java.
+>JavaScript is not compiled ahead of time like C++ or Java.
 Instead, V8 compiles it **at runtime** — right as it's being executed.
 This is called Just-In-Time compilation.
+Instead of compiling code ahead-of-time (AOT) to disk, V8 reads, compiles, compiles again, and optimizes code dynamically during runtime execution.

 ```
 Traditional Interpreted (old JS engines):